typedb/typedb-console/README.md

 ```

 The indentation in the script file are only for visual guide and will be ignored by the console.
-Each line in the script is interpreted as one command, unless indicated otherwise with a backslash (\) character.
+Each line in the script is executed as a single command, unless split over multiple lines using a backslash (\) character.